zreecespieces/perler-pattern-generator/README.md

 ## 🎨 Features

 - **🖼️ Image Upload**: Convert any image into a Perler bead pattern instantly
-- **🔄 Direct Pattern Editing**: Create and edit patterns directly without uploading an image
+- **🎨 Direct Pattern Editing**: Create and edit patterns directly without uploading an image
-- **🎭 Color Replacement**: Change any color in your pattern with our intuitive replacement tool
+- **🔄 Color Replacement**: Change any color in your pattern instantly
 - **🧩 Custom Grid Size**: Customize your pattern size to fit any pegboard
+- ⚖️ **Adjust Image Scale**: Zoom your picture in and out on the board to get a perfect fit
-- **📊 Color Normalization**: Simplify your pattern by reducing similar colors
+- **📊 Color Normalization**: Automatically simplifies your pattern to the simplest number of colors
-- **💾 Export Options**: Save your patterns as PNG images or JSON files
+- **💾 Export Options**: Save your patterns as PNG images or JSON files to import and edit later
 - **🔍 Original Image Preview**: See your source image alongside the generated pattern
 - **↩️ Undo/Redo**: Made a mistake?
 No problem!
 Full undo/redo support
 - **🎯 Precise Controls**: Adjust dimensions independently for the perfect pattern size
+- 🔢 **Bead Count:** Keeps track of the number of beads used for each color

 ## 🚀 Getting Started